“I hate socializing!”

 Socializing Not Your Jam?
 Here’s Why It’s Okay

-Remember, it’s fine to feel this way, and you’re not alone.
+It’s okay to feel this way.
+You’re not alone.

 Anxiety is the number one reason why people hate socializing.
 It can create an unbearable experience.
 So the natural thing to do is to avoid situations that make us feel overwhelmed.